Anne Kauffman: 2016–present: Broadway debut

-She is a Sundance program associate, a usual suspect at New York Theatre Workshop, an alumna of the Soho Rep Writers and Directors Lab, a current member of Soho Rep's Artistic Council, Lincoln Center Directors Lab, the Drama League of New York, a founding member of the Civilians, an associate artist with Clubbed Thumb and co-creator of the CT Directing Fellowship, and member of New Georges Kitchen Cabinet.
+She is a Sundance program associate, a usual suspect at New York Theatre Workshop, an alumna of The Drama League Directors Project and Soho Rep Writers and Directors Lab, a current member of Soho Rep's Artistic Council, Lincoln Center Directors Lab, a founding member of the Civilians, an associate artist with Clubbed Thumb and co-creator of the CT Directing Fellowship, and member of New Georges Kitchen Cabinet.
 From 2000 to 2006, Kauffman was on the directing faculty at NYU.
 Kauffman is an executive board member of the Stage Directors and Choreographers Society.
 Kauffman is the artistic director of New York City Center's Encores!
 Off-Center, and was the co-artistic director with Jeanine Tesori for the 2018 season.
 Encores!
 Off-Center has been on hiatus since 2020.

+Kauffman directed the 2023 production of Lorraine Hansberry's The Sign in Sidney Brustein's Window starring Oscar Isaac and Rachel Brosnahan at the Brooklyn Academy of Music.
+She returned to Broadway directing its transfer at the James Earl Jones Theatre.
+She received a Drama League Award for her direction and the production received a Tony Award for Best Revival of a Play nomination.